taufikfadjar/RequireJSDotNet/README.md

-#### This is a fork of the RequireJsDotNet Project by Veritech:
+#### This is a fork of the RequireJsDotNet Project by Rangp:

-Link to the original repository: https://github.com/vtfuture/RequireJSDotNet
+Link to the original repository: https://github.com/vtfuture/RequireJSDotNet Link tp Rangp repository: https://github.com/rangp/RequireJSDotNet

+Main objectives for this fork are just port to dot.net framework core

+#####  Note From  Rangp repository #####

-Main objectives for this fork are to integrate with Typescript's external module syntax, to allow full use of the functionality of requirejs and to implement and effective cache-busting mechanism.
+Rangp repository has already integrated with Typescript's external module syntax, to allow full use of the functionality of requirejs and to implement and effective cache-busting mechanism.

 ##### The following changes have been made to the compressor